 Topping The Protein Chia Pudding

-This chia pudding tastes amazing as is (just like this lemon protein chia seed pudding)!
+This chia seed pudding tastes amazing as is (just like this lemon protein chia seed pudding)!
 However, you can make the recipe more indulgent if you need an extra kick in the morning (or mid-afternoon!).

 You can add your toppings into the jar before you store them, but know that they will become “soft”.